acj/escape-velocity-book/src/chapter7.md

 "Jill, it's Sascha.
 Is there maintenance in 503B scheduled for today?"

-"503 beta?" she asked, sounding surprised.
+"503 bravo?" she asked, sounding surprised.
 "Isn't that the investigative journalism war room?"

 "Yeah," Sascha replied, glancing down the hallway.
 "Anything on the grid?"